MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-55-Implementation-Provisions-Voting-Rights-Act-Language-Minority-Groups/subpart-B-Nature-Coverage/section-55.6.md

 (iii) Five percent or more of the voting age citizens of the political subdivision are members of such language minority group and are limited-English proficient.

-(3) *Numerical approach.* A political subdivision is covered if -
+(3) *Numerical approach.* A political subdivision is covered if—

 (i) More than 10,000 of its voting age citizens are members of a single language minority group and are limited-English proficient; and

 (ii) The illiteracy rate of such language minority citizens in the political subdivision is higher than the national illiteracy rate.

-(4) *Indian reservation approach.* A political subdivision is covered if there is located within its borders all or any part of an Indian reservation -
+(4) *Indian reservation approach.* A political subdivision is covered if there is located within its borders all or any part of an Indian reservation—

 (i) In which more than 5 percent of the voting age American Indian or Alaska Native citizens are members of a single language minority group and are limited-English proficient; and